 It is a pleasure to work in partnership with our Governing body whom provide both support and challenge to ensure the very highest expectations and outcomes for all.

 I live in Cheadle and am an ex-Headteacher.
 I has a wealth of experience as a governor and also has experience as a Chair of Governors.
 I am also a member of LMSCC (Local Management of Schools Consultative Committee) and still very much involved with educational issues in Staffordshire.
 I am very much aware of the role of governors as critical friends in supporting schools and how they work to set the strategic direction of the school by establishing the aims and the values and how these will be realised through the policies of the school.

 Hello!
 I am Andy Young and I am 52 years old.
-I have four children, three of whom are at Cheadle Primary School.
-I am originally from Gillingham, Kent and have lived in Cheadle since 1999.
+I have four children and am originally from Gillingham, Kent and have lived in Cheadle since 1999.
 I originally wanted to become a Governor to get involved in my children’s education.
 I now realise that there is a lot more to the role and I feel honoured to be a small, but incredibly important part of this school.
 Now that I have seen “behind the scenes”, I truly believe that this is a school that the whole community can be proud of.

 I have been a PCSO based in Cheadle since 2006 and prior to this served for 28 years in the RAF.

-I was very keen to contribute something to Cheadle Primary School which is a significant part of our local community and I have now been a governor for approximately 7 years.
+I was very keen to contribute something to Cheadle Primary School which is a significant part of our local community and I have now been a governor for more than 7 years.